-I get a lot of questions just like this one about what to do when cravings hit, but more specifically, what to eat when cravings hit.
-While it would be easy for me to give actual food suggestions or to point to the food list here I feel it is more important to figure out what is causing you to have these cravings in the first place.
+I get a lot of questions just like this one about what to do when cravings hit.
+But more specifically, clients often want to know whát to eat when cravings hit.
+While it would be easy for me to give actual food suggestions or to point to the food list here it is more important to figure out what is causing you to have these cravings in the first place.
 You can then deal with those specific causes first.

 When doing keto correctly you should not have physical cravings and in most cases mental cravings should also not occur.
-But if they do, try to pinpoint possible causes first and do not look to keto snacks as a first resort.
+But if they do, try to pinpoint possible causes first.
+Do not look to keto snacks as a first resort.
 Consider things like: